joneqdaniel/termpod/Pod-3-Format-Reference.md

 ## Description

+ * Header only checksum covers section after checksum until end of header.
- * Reverse engineer to get file data checksum calculation and other header fields or get the CPOD C++ library source code
+ * Reverse engineer to get missing fields and variants of file format or get the CPOD C++ library source code.

 ## Structure